 Photo shows the packaging design of the late 50s~early 60s.
 Nostalgic !

-These sturdy old-fashion Oiled Paper Umbrellas could be counted on to offer all-weather protection with 100% confidence.
-The earlier ones were plain, with no decorations or colorful patterns.
+These sturdy old-fashion bamboo frame Oiled Paper Umbrellas could be counted on to offer all-weather protection with 100% confidence.
+The earlier ones were plain, with no decorations or colourful patterns.
 Only the ribs were painted, with a dark green color on the outside.

 In those days in Penang, it was customary in Chinese weddings for the bride’s entourage to accompany the bride to the groom’s house for the second half of the ceremonies, and the traditional nonya kueh reception.
 Various kinds of local delicacies such as the nine-layer kueh lapis, pulut inti, bingka, etc, would be served.
 Each kueh type was cut into a parallelogram shape and arranged in a star pattern on a plate.
 Wonder if the practice is still observed.